 Anatomy of the eye in 3D

 Your eyes are working from the moment you wake up to the moment you go to sleep.
-Your eyes take in an enormous amount of information about the world around you – shapes, colours, movements, and more.
+Your eyes take in an enormous amount of information about the world around you – shapes, colors, movements, and more.
 They then send the information to your brain, where it's processed, so the brain knows what's going on outside of your body.

 The transparent front "window" of the eye that covers the iris and pupil, and provides most of the eye's optical power.